Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Behaviour of Chern classes and stability under change of orbi-structures

-In this paragraph, we investigate how Chern classes may change when the orbifold structure change.
-Provided that change of structure is compatible in a sense to be defined, we show that these numbers don't change, and neither does the semistability property for orbi-sheaves.
+In this section, we investigate how Chern classes may change once we allow the orbifold structures to vary.
+Provided that change of structure is compatible in a sense to be defined, we show that such characteristic classes remain invariant under change of orbifold structures.
+We will also establish similar results for the notion of slope stability.